Introduction to Big Data Technologies

 Next lets us talk about the different fields of big data technology i.e. Data Mining.

 5. Presto: It is a popular open-source and a SQL based distributed query Engine which is used for running interactive queries against the data sources of every scale and the size ranges from Gigabytes to Petabytes.
 With its help, we can query data in Cassandra, Hive, proprietary data stores, and relational database storage systems.
 This is a java based query engine that was developed by the Apache foundation in the year 2013.
-A few sets of companies who are making good use of the Presto tool are Netflix, Airbnb, Checkr, Repro and facebook.
+A few sets of companies that are making good use of the Presto tool are Netflix, Airbnb, Checkr, Repro, and Facebook.

 Now let us read about all those big data technologies which are a part of Data analytics: